endojs/endo/packages/ses/README.md

   instead of the evaluation of the `__syncModuleProgram__` string.
 It will be called with the initialization record described above.
 It is intended to be used in environments where eval is not available.
-Sandboxing of the functor is the responsibility of the author of the StaticModuleRecord.
+Sandboxing of the functor is the responsibility of the author of the ModuleSource.
 - `__liveExportsMap__` is a record that maps import names or names in the lexical scope of the module to export names, for variables that may change after initialization.
 Any reexported name is assumed to possibly change.